Chaminade–Madonna College Preparatory School: 1960-1988

 In 1982, Fr.
 Chris Conlon, S.M., was appointed principal.
 This same year, Bro.
 John Campbell, S.M., was appointed the school's first President.
-His primary responsibility was the financial and spiritual well-being of the school.
-By the mid-80s parts of the movie Superfantagenio where filme at the gym of the Chaminade Lions.
+His primary responsibility was to handle the finances of the school.

+In the mid-80s parts of the movie Superfantagenio were filmed at the gym of the Chaminade Lions.

 In 1986, Bro.
 Raymond Purcell, S.M., succeeded Fr.
 Conlon as the leader of the school.
 Facing declining enrollment and financial difficulties, in 1988, the Archdiocese of Miami, the Superior General of the Marianists and the School Sisters of Notre Dame agreed to merge Chaminade High School and Madonna Academy.

 1988-present

-In August 1988, Chaminade-Madonna College Preparatory was established as a coed high school.
+In August 1988, Chaminade–Madonna College Preparatory was established as a coed high school.
 Longtime Chaminade High School teacher, counselor, and administrator, Robert Minnaugh, was named principal and charged with forming a new vision.
 Fr.
 Dan Doyle, S.M., was named the first president of the new school.
 Fr.
 Richard Knuge, S.M. succeeded Fr.
 Doyle in 1992.
-In that year, Chaminade-Madonna was honored by the Department of Education with the Blue Ribbon School of Excellence Award.
+In that year, Chaminade–Madonna was honored by the Department of Education with the Blue Ribbon School of Excellence Award.
 Four years later, Bro.
 John Campbell, S.M. was appointed president.
 During his tenure as president, he worked diligently with Mr. Minnaugh to complete construction of the Einstein Building and the renovation of Marianist Hall (which contains the department chair offices).

 In 1998, Robert Minnaugh announced his retirement.
 Longtime assistant principal Ann McGrath was named the interim principal through the 1997/1998 school year.
 Under some criticism, Patrick Snay was appointed principal in the summer of 1999.
 Under his leadership, the school's focus turned to the development of a sports program.
 This included the construction of a multimillion-dollar sports complex, increased scholarship availability and other improvements that led to an award-winning program.
 In addition, the Learning Center was established to help students suffering from learning disabilities.

 In 2002, Fr.
 John Thompson, S.M., was appointed president of the school.
 His initial focus was the construction of the athletic fields.
 The newly renovated athletic complex was completed in December 2004.
 He led the school through its first Capital Campaign, highlighted by the construction of a new Fine Arts Center, a project that had initially been proposed in 1998.

 In July 2003, the first Hispanic principal of the school, and first woman, Gloria Ramos, was appointed.